-Donald Trump Is A ‘Grade-A Idiot,’ Says 2020 Democrat
+Donald Trump Is A ‘Grade-A Idiot,’ Says Democratic Presidential Candidate

-Democratic presidential candidate Julian Castro described on Thursday President Donald Trump as a “grade-A idiot,” The Hill reports.
+On Thursday, Democratic presidential candidate Julian Castro described President Donald Trump as a “grade-A idiot,” The Hill reports.

 Castro’s comments were in reference to a disturbing moment which unfolded yesterday during President Trump’s rally in Panama Beach City, Florida.
 During the rally, Trump discussed a number of what he perceives are pressing issues, focusing on immigration.
 Trump, who campaigned in 2016 as an immigration hardliner and continues to govern as one, talked to the audience about what he claims is immigration officials’ inability to stop immigrants from crossing the U.S.-Mexico border.